Heilemann/fg_btmom_theme/README.md

 # Beyond the Mountains of Madness Theme for Fantasy Grounds

-I made this to be used with my group.
-Includes PSDs (in /assets) so you can customize the graphics (e.g. to remove spoilers).
+I made this for my BtMoM group, I hope you might find some use for it too.

-To use, create a folder the FG extensions folder and throw everything in there.
-Delete the 'assets' folder if you don't want your players downloading unnecessary PSDs.
+Click the v1.0 link on the sidebar to the right and download the .ext file.
+Put that file into the /extensions folder where Fantasy Grounds lives, and when starting Fantasy Grounds you should see the theme listed in the extensions picker for your campaign (it has no ruleset constraints).

 ![Fantasy Grounds screenshot showing the theme in use.](/screenshot.png)